-Where appropriate the school would also consider whether they need to make the procedures available in languages other than English and whether a tape cassette version, Braille or large print version could be available.
-The school would also how it would locate qualified interpreters in various languages, including British Sign Language, if necessary.
+Where appropriate the school would also consider whether they need to make the procedures available in languages other than English, Braille or large print version could be available.
+The school would also would locate qualified interpreters in various languages, including British Sign Language, if necessary.